SoftwareEngineeringToolDemos/ICSE-2011-ViewInfinity/build-vm/README.md

 - Please be patient, wait until message "All set"
 - The JRE is installed in c:\Program Files\Java\jre7
 - The tool viewInfinity is in Desktop\View_Infinity_Binary
+- When all setting finish, ViewInfinity will automatically start.

 Reference and sources
 -----